f1redf0x/exvirion-web/content/posts/wicked_rss_feeds.md

 But I got asked in the class what feeds I would recommend them to look into and I didn't have a list.
 They asked if I could compile a list of resources for cybersecurity students so that they can get on top of things.
 So this is my attempt.

+# How to do RSS

+Although I've done [an article on this before](https://firedfox.netlify.app/posts/rss_ftw/), I was asked in class how to set up an RSS reader.

+For those who want to [use a commercial solution, I recommend this video.](https://www.youtube.com/watch?v=Q_ZvlvQof34)

+For those who want to do [Everything on the command line like a hacker or Linux Chad, I recommend this video from Luke Smith.](https://www.youtube.com/watch?v=hMH9w6pyzvU).

 # Formatting

 I will be copying lines from my URLS file for newsboat.
 This isn't a format that's compatible with most readers, but the links can be copy-pasted into an RSS reader.
 I will also separate them into categories in the headings.
 This is by no means a comprehensive list of all the links in my feed, but it's a good starting point for someone who doesn't know where to begin.